Raiondesu/intl-schematic/README.md

 ## No-goals

+Even though custom plugins can do literally anything with keys, values and translation documents,\
-This library will **not** support:
+the core library will **not** support:
-- **Translation key nesting using dot-notation**: needlessly complicates key lookup and maintenance, instead use namespaced keys or the [`nested` plugin](/packages/plugins/nested);
+- **Translation key nesting using dot-notation**: needlessly complicates key lookup and maintenance;
+  - Instead use namespaced keys or the [`nested` plugin](/packages/plugins/nested) (supports dot-notation!);
-- **String interpolation**: while custom plugins and processors can do anything with the translated string, the library by-itself does not and will not do any processing on the strings.
+- **String interpolation**: the library by-itself does not and will not do any processing on the strings.

 ## Contributing